borntofrappe/game-development/Games/Petri Dish/Noise/README.md

 ## Circle 2D noise

-Building on top of the code described in `Circle noise`, the goal is to create a shape which closes itself.
+Building on top of the code described in `Circle noise` demo, the goal is to create a shape which closes itself.
 A shape in which the first and last point match.

 This is achieved by having `love.math.noise` use two arguments, and have these arguments describe an offset in two dimensions.